-With over 1,000 islands, amazing museums, sensational music festivals, a spectacular rocky coast and super clean Mediterranean sea, Croatia is a dreamy summer destination.
+With over 1,000 islands, amazing museums, sensational music festivals, spectacular rocky coast, and super clean Mediterranean sea, Croatia is a dreamy summer destination.
 Country unlike any other.
 There are just so many things you can see and do here.
-Whether it is its unspoiled nature, historical sights or world-class museums, Croatia has it all.
+Whether it is its unspoiled nature, historical sights, or world-class museums, Croatia has it all.

 Which places are you going to visit in Croatia depends mostly on your specific tastes and interests, as this fascinating little country on the Adriatic has everything you could ask for.

 Wanna find out what are the best spots to visit?
 What is the crème de la crème of this beautiful country?

 Here is the list of 13 places to visit in Croatia before you die.